defcronyke/shipping-canada-post-woocommerce/readme.txt

 3. On the settings page, fill in your Canada Post customer number and API credentials.
 If you don't have these, you'll have to sign up as a developer on the Canada Post website first.
 4. Make some shipping zones, and add "Shipping Canada Post WooCommerce" as the shipping method.
 5. Add some boxes and set their dimensions and weight properties on the plugin settings page (see FAQ for instructions).
+6. Make sure all your products have dimensions and weight set in their "Product data -> Shipping" section.
-6. Read the FAQ for info about more features that are available.
+7. Read the FAQ for info about more features that are available.
-7. If there are any price calculation issues, try enabling "Debug mode" in "WooCommerce -> Settings -> Shipping -> Shipping options".
+8. If there are any price calculation issues, try enabling "Debug mode" in "WooCommerce -> Settings -> Shipping -> Shipping options".
 It will bypass the cache and give a fresh price calculation every time.

 == Frequently Asked Questions ==
 = How do I make new boxes? =